Funding and Reimbursement

-Goods: Meals, office supplies, stamps, photocopying, art supplies, films, and fabric.
+Goods.
+Meals, office supplies, stamps, photocopying, art supplies, films, and fabric.

-Services: Catering, engraving, screen printing, printing, bus charter, DJ services, and rentals.
+Services.
+Catering, engraving, screen printing, printing, bus charter, DJ services, and rentals.

 Not all goods and services are eligible for reimbursement.
 Several categories of non-reimbursable expenses have caused problems for student organizations in the past.
+This includes:

-- Gifts are not reimbursable.
+Gifts are not reimbursable.
 This means that your organization cannot be reimbursed for gifts given to speakers, outgoing leaders, or others.
 If you have a VIP speaker for whom a gift may be appropriate, please contact the Dean of Students or the Associate Director of Student Affairs.

-- The Law School does not pay speaker honoraria.
+The Law School does not pay speaker honoraria.
 The rationale for not paying honoraria is that speakers are honored to be asked to speak at the Law School.
 There are no exceptions to this rule.

-- Students will not be reimbursed for purchasing insurance on rental cars.
+Students will not be reimbursed for purchasing insurance on rental cars.
 Any student who rents a car for official University business (including student organization business) must rent the vehicle from Enterprise locally or National Car Rental.
 Students do not need to purchase the rental company’s insurance policy because the vehicle will be covered under the University’s insurance policy as long as all appropriate paperwork is completed.
-See the Associate Director of Student Affairs for the appropriate paperwork.
+Contact the Associate Director of Student Affairs for the appropriate paperwork.
 Please note that it takes a minimum of two weeks to process a request for University insurance, so make sure that paperwork is submitted well in advance of your anticipated travel date.

-- Travel arrangements purchased with miles or points are not reimbursable.
+Travel arrangements purchased with miles or points are not reimbursable.
 The University can only reimburse for travel arrangements (plane tickets, hotel, etc.) purchased with actual funds (whether via cash or credit card).
 The University cannot reimburse for travel arrangements made using frequent flier miles or points.

 Rather than reimbursing speakers for their itemized travel expenses, LSSOs may pay a speaker a travel stipend.
 The stipend process reduces the administrative burden on student organizations.
 Domestic speakers from outside the Chicago metro area may receive a stipend of up to $750 (depending on the event’s budget) to cover airline tickets and any incidentals (cab fare, meals, etc.).